mlnrt/simple-aws-emr-spark-cluster/README.md

 The Python code logs and errors are in the `containers/<job ID>/stderr.gz` file.

+__Warning!__ The AWS EMR logs can grow very big, impacting your bill.

 ## How to delete this stack ?

 ```